Phila Hach: Anecdotes

 In 1976, the Governor of Tennessee and the Mayor of Nashville invited 1600 dignitaries of the United Nations – including over 100 permanent U.N. members – to come to Tennessee for a visit honoring Secretary Kurt Waldheim.
 A commemorative marker of the event now stands at the site.
 Tennessee Senator Howard Baker chose Hach to cater the affair, and she decided that mint juleps should be served; however, alcohol was prohibited at the site of the festivities, Nashville's Centennial Park.
-Hach arranged for Tennessee State Troopers to transport disguised cases of Jack Daniels' Whiskey from Lynchburg and, under the cloak of darkness, made the juleps at a nearby Coca-Cola bottling plant.
+Hach arranged for Tennessee State Troopers to transport disguised cases of Jack Daniel's whiskey from Lynchburg and, under the cloak of darkness, made the juleps at a nearby Coca-Cola bottling plant.
 During the visit, Hach gave her cookbooks to each of the delegates.
 In return, she asked them to send her their favorite local recipes.
 They responded with letters and recipes from around the world, which Hach later incorporated into "Phila Hach's United Nations Cookbook".

 Another Tennessee Governor, Lamar Alexander, hosted a dinner for Roots author Alex Hailey, catered by Hach.
 They remarked at how the house smelled just like freshly baked pies.
 The fact is that the original pies did not show up, forcing Hach to go to a nearby grocery store, then commandeer the kitchen and bake enough pies for 300 guests.

 In the early 1950s, the General Electric Co. sent Hach an electric mixer, which she used on her television show for the first time.
 When she put it into a bowl of egg whites, eggs were spattered everywhere.
 She said, "It was just funny.
 They thought it was supposed to be funny...the show was such fun and such a fiasco".

 In her later years, Hach became interested in the plight of refugees from Iraq, Iran and Kurdistan.
 Through Nashville's International Center for Empowerment she helped organize a series of cooking classes for such immigrants.

 Hach died on December 2, 2015, at age 89, after battling colon cancer for about a year.
 Hach's son, Joseph Karl Hach continues to operate all of the properties of Hachland Hill as of 2016.